Somerset Conservative warns of gay marriage resignations

 He said other chairman and officers within Somerset had been in touch with him and "paint the same picture".

-A colleague disagreed, saying it was important the party "embrace contemporary values".'Lost touch'
+A colleague disagreed, saying it was important the party "embrace contemporary values".

 Last week Mr Costelloe resigned as chairman of Somerton and Frome Conservatives - a position held for almost three years.